LachlanAhren/getting-cleaning-data/codebook.md

 The means of means and std deviations were taken by subject and activity.
 These are formatted as mean.activity-variable

+The original column names were modified to be lower cased, with the characters ,() removed

 For more details reference the original study : Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012